isomorfeus/isomorfeus-react/ruby/docs/lucid_component.md

   end

   # The block passed to while_loading will be rendered until the promise is resolved
-  # It will also be rendered in Server Side Rendering by default.
   while_loading do
     DIV "Loading data ...
 Please wait ..." end